≡ Menu

 Back To Table Of Contents

-YoY Growth Rates Of Revenue From The USA, Japan, And China
+YoY Growth Rates Of Revenue from The USA, China, Singapore, and Taiwan

 * AMD’s fiscal year begins on Jan 1 and ends on Dec 31.